thebadcc/mfer-builder/README.md

 **generateMfers()**

-The generateMfers() function requires two inputs:
+The generateMfers(number, string) function requires two inputs:
 * Number of mfers to generate; and
 * A 28 character seed expressed as a string.